Implicit transaction costs and the fundamental theorems of asset pricing: Introduction

 \section{Introduction}

 The subject of this paper is the study of the arbitrage pricing theory in continuous time markets with implicit transaction costs.
-These implicit costs are measured as the difference between the trade and the benchmark price, given by the mid-price.
+These implicit costs are measured by comparing marginal prices with the marginal benchmark price, given by the marginal mid-price, and by the comovement of the ask and the bid price with the trading strategy.
 To each trade corresponds a different price, the ask and the bid price, depending on whether the trade is a buy or a sell.
-The trade prices and the mid-price depend both on the order size of the trade.
+The trade prices are assumed to depend on the order size of the trade.

 The standard arbitrage pricing theory assumes, among other things, that every asset in the market can be traded without any transaction costs.
 A large body of theoretical research in economics and finance has relaxed the assumption of no transaction costs in continuous time setting.
-The impact of transaction costs on the investment decision making has been analyzed on several papers in the economic literature such as Constantinides (1986), Davis and Norman (1990), Dumas and Luciano (1991), Amihud and Mendelson (1986), Gerhold \textit{et al.} (2013), and many other papers.
+The impact of transaction costs on the investment decision making has been analyzed on several papers in the economic literature such as Amihud \& Mendelson (1986), Constantinides (1986), Davis \& Norman (1990), Dumas \& Luciano (1991), Gerhold \textit{et al.} (2013), and many other papers.

-Several papers in the finance literature also analyze the effects of the introduction of transaction costs on the standard arbitrage pricing theory.
-For example, Guasoni (2006) introduced a simple criterion for the absence of arbitrage opportunities under proportional transaction costs and under some additional assumptions regarding the return process.
+Several papers in the finance literature also analyze the effects of the introduction of (implicit) transaction costs on the standard arbitrage pricing theory.
+For example, Guasoni (2006) introduces a simple criterion for the absence of arbitrage opportunities under proportional transaction costs and under some additional assumptions regarding the return process.
 Several other valuable papers try to prove different versions of the first fundamental theorem of asset pricing (FFTAP) under transaction costs.
 Guasoni \textit{et al.} (2010) prove a version of the FFTAP for continuous time market models with small proportional transaction costs.
 The paper by Denis \textit{et al.} (2012) proves also a version of the FFTAP with transaction costs where the bid and the ask prices are assumed to be locally bounded c\'adl\'ag (right-continuous with left limits) processes.
-Other papers include, for example, Jouini and Kallal (1995), Cherny (2007), Denis and Kabanov (2012).
+Other papers including also the discrete time case are given, for example, by Cherny (2007), Denis \& Kabanov (2012), Jouini \& Kallal (1995), and L\'epinette \& Tran (2017).
+In particular, under the discrete time setting, the last paper outlines some no arbitrage criteria for market models with general non-proportional transaction costs.